 We’re also exploring opportunities to collaborate with benefits agencies to clarify policies around consent and text use, gather and publish best practices around content strategy, and measure impact.

 Notifications are just the start.
 The Studio plans to explore other opportunity areas in the future.

 Are there certain opportunity areas that especially resonate with you or are pressing to you that we should have on our radar?
 Email us at firstname.lastname@example.org to let us know.
 Your input and experience will play a huge role in focusing and shaping our future work.

 If you’d like to learn more or have feedback to share, we’re eager to hear from and collaborate with you!
 Here are a few ways to get involved:

-- Request a Studio introduction and/or a Notify demo: Email us to request an introductory call to talk about our product, near-term goals, and ways to get involved.
+- Request a Studio introduction and/or a Notify.gov demo: Email us to request an introductory call to talk about our product, near-term goals, and ways to get involved.

-- Provide feedback about Notify: If you’re a potential Notify user, email us to set up an individual session to provide feedback on design of the tool and talk through potential setup considerations from your vantage point.
+- Provide feedback about Notify.gov: If you’re a potential Notify.gov user, email us to set up an individual session to provide feedback on design of the tool and talk through potential setup considerations from your vantage point.

-- Pilot Notify: We’re looking for benefits agency partners to co-design a pilot program to try out U.S. Notify as early as spring 2023.
-Email us and let us know if you think this might be the tool for you.
+- Pilot Notify.gov: We’re looking for benefits agency partners to join the next pilot program and try out Notify.gov.
+Email us at email@example.com and let us know if you think this might be the tool for you.